absorensen/numbers_go_brrrr/m3_types/s4_bit_tricks.md

 </figure>

-We can use Morton codes to do stuff like creating spatial data structures and interestingly, this is how textures are stored on GPU's.
-This allows for better cache coherence when working with textures.
-Imagine you want to draw some point between 4 different pixels of an image.
+We can use Morton codes to do stuff like creating spatial data structures and interestingly, this is how textures are stored on some GPU's.
+This allows for better cache coherence through a more spatially coherent data layout when working with textures.
+Imagine you want to draw some point between four different pixels of an image.
 You can either just go to the nearest pixel in the texture, or you can do some filtering function between the 4 nearest pixels, like bilinear interpolation.
-Then we need good locality to get the 4 pixels as quickly as possible.
+Then we need good locality, to get the four pixels as quickly as possible.
 If you go back and look at the spatial ordering of the Morton layout, you'll see that if you get lucky, the four pixels can be either very close to each other in memory, or pretty close.
 They aren't an entire row apart.

 <figure markdown>
 ![Image](../figures/nearest_linear_texture_filtering.png){ width="800" }